MercuryWorkshop/sh1mmer/README.md

 Here's how you do that.
 First, you need to know your Chromebook's board.
 Go to `chrome://version` on your Chromebook and copy the word after `stable-channel`.
 If `chrome://version` is blocked, you can search up your Chromebook's model name on [chrome100](https://chrome100.dev) and see what board it corresponds to. **DO NOT DOWNLOAD ANYTHING FROM [chrome100](https://chrome100.dev) AND USE IT WITH THE BUILDER, IT WILL NOT WORK.**

 If your board name is in the list below, great!
-Download the RAW shim corresponding to your board from [here](https://dl.sh1mmer.me).
+Find the RAW RMA shim corresponding to your board online.
+We can no longer provide raw RMA shims due to legal reasons. **[More information](https://discord.gg/egWXwEDWKP)**

 - (**B**) brask, brya
 - (**C**) clapper, coral, corsola